Zionncube/MindWinkR/README.md

 ## Video Demo
 [Watch the demo video](https://youtu.be/RourBmkpAq0)

+What learning strategies worked well in this module and what strategies (or lack of strategy) did not work well?
+How can you improve in the next module?

+During this R module, several learning strategies worked well for me.
+One strategy that helped a lot was learning by doing.
+Instead of only reading or watching videos, I practiced by building my own R project step by step.
+Writing functions, testing my code, and fixing errors helped me understand how R works in a practical way.
+Breaking the project into smaller parts (loading data, cleaning it, analyzing it, and creating charts) made the work feel manageable and helped me stay organized.

+Another strategy that worked well was experimenting with the code.
+I tried changing values, running sections of the script multiple times, and observing how the output changed.
+This hands-on approach improved my confidence and helped me understand concepts like data frames, loops, and functions more clearly.

+However, some strategies did not work as well.
+At times, I tried to move too quickly without fully understanding error messages or the structure of the project.
+This caused confusion and slowed me down later.
+I also realized that I did not always plan my workflow ahead of time.
+Jumping straight into coding without a clear plan sometimes made debugging harder.

+For the next module, I can improve by spending more time planning before coding.
+I want to outline my steps, understand the requirements clearly, and review key concepts before starting.
+I will also focus on reading error messages more carefully and documenting my code with comments as I go.
+In addition, I plan to practice consistently instead of leaving too much work for one session.
+By improving my planning, pacing, and reflection, I can build stronger programming skills and work more efficiently in the next module.

 Conclusion

 The MindWink Mood Analyzer fulfills the requirements of the R module by performing meaningful data analysis and generating clear visual outputs.
 It demonstrates how R can be applied to study emotional trends and behavioral patterns in a real-world context.